-We millennials are infamous for wanting to have purpose through our jobs (I would argue that most generations want the same but aren't as vocal about it).
-We’re not the generation that wants to come into a workplace, punch in, do our jobs and then punch out.
-The workforce is evolving, and more and more people want to find meaning in their work and integrate it with the rest of their daily lives.
-Unfortunately, most organizations don't provide this, prompting this graphic from Glassdoor.com:
+We millennials are infamous for wanting to have purpose in our jobs.
+(I would argue that most generations want the same but aren't as vocal about it.)
+We’re not a generation that wants to come into the workplace, punch in, do our jobs and then punch out.

-What is purpose?
-Merriam-Webster defines it as “the reason for which something is done or created, or for which something exists.”
+Merriam-Webster defines purpose as “the reason for which something is done or created, or for which something exists.”
 In his book, “Drive,” Daniel Pink talks about what makes a motivated employee, and he boils it down to three things:

 At some point, people would rather be happy than make more money.
-In knowledge work (which would apply to software development), studies have found that after a certain point, money is a demotivator.
-So why do we still use it as THE motivator?
+In creative work (which would apply to software development), studies have found that after a certain point, money is a demotivator.
+So why do we still use it as the motivator?

 Happiness and flexibility are becoming increasingly important to modern employees.
-One of the most famous, time-tested illustrations of this is Abraham Maslow’s Hierarchy of Needs, which also applies to individuals on teams within organizations.
+One of the most famous, time-tested illustrations of this concept comes from Maslow’s Hierarchy of Needs, which also applies to individuals on teams within organizations.

 Maslow argues that after base financial and security needs are met, our desires move upstream to purpose and self-actualization.
 He also argues that communities are becoming increasingly important — people need other people, shown as the psychological needs in the pyramid.
 By having strong teams, this can become a reality.

-When agility is done correctly, all of these are just the implementation of providing an environment where the purpose and motivation of individuals can thrive.
+When agility is done correctly, all of these components come together to create an environment where purpose and motivation can thrive.

-Once this is implemented, employees are able to determine their purpose.
-Traditional purpose methods are based on finding overlap in a few key areas and have looked something like this:
+When Agile values are implemented, employees are able to determine their purpose.
+Traditional purpose methods are based on finding overlap in a few key areas, as shown below:

 I would argue that this has a flawed premise.
-It assumes people know all of these.
-Through agility, we make the unknown known through experimentation and responding to change.
+It assumes people know all of these areas.
+Through agility, we make the unknown known through experimentation and response to change.
 Jurgen Appelo, creator of Management 3.0, says it best: